(Listen to the audio version of this article here.)

-Fast-forward one day and I was tidying up our home.
+Fast-forward one day, and I was tidying up our home.
 I found a pile of folded laundry on the kitchen table.
-The clothes were mine; my husband did some of my laundry the night before.
-I smiled as I noticed the way he folded a few things… it was clumsy, but so apparent that he really tried.
+The clothes were mine; my husband had done some of my laundry the night before.
+I smiled as I noticed the way he folded a few things… it was clumsy but so apparent that he really tried.
 I smiled because he’s done my laundry in the past and always “just dumps it in a laundry basket so it gets all wrinkled.”
-I’ve complained about it, and he listened and folded.
+I’ve complained about it, and he listened and folded it this time.
 (I don’t blame you one iota if you’re really judging me now.)

-I was about to go on with my business of putting my folded clothes away when I realized how quick I was to text him when I was frustrated and how I did nothing but internally feel gratitude for him when I was thankful for him.
+I was about to go on with my business of putting my folded clothes away when I realized something.
+I was so quick to text him when I was frustrated, but I did nothing but feel internally grateful for him when he did something that made me feel loved.
 Anger motivated me to take direct action.
 Love motivated me to do nothing.

 Something is wrong here, I thought.

 I’m laser-focused on taking action when I’m mad.
 I want to do something about it.
 I want to change things.
 I want to make things right.
 I want justice.
 But what would it look like if I allowed love to be my greatest motivator?
 What if love is what moved me to action?
 What kind of wake would I leave?
 What kind of wake am I leaving right now?